 Today you’ll cycle into the Perche Regional Park and through the valleys of the Rivers Huisne and Sarthe before joining the ‘voie verte’ cycling path.
 This pleasant, car-free greenway takes you all the way to the bustling provincial town of Alençon.

 Day 7: Alençon – Bagnoles de L’Orne, 32 miles/51 kms

 Leaving Alençon, you’ll be entering the Normandy Regional Park, an area of outstanding natural beauty, for another day of relaxed cycling.
 A highlight of the day will be the impressive Chateau de Carrouges, complete with moat and offering an insight into 7 centuries of history.
 You will spend the night in the pleasant, lakeside spa town of Bagnoles de L’Orne, with its elegant ‘Belle Epoque’ architecture.

 Day 8: Bagnoles de L’Orne – St. Hilaire du Harcouët, 39 miles/62 kms

-It’s your last day of riding and you’ll bow out in style, following ‘voie verte’ cycle paths all the way to Mont St Michel.
-Views of this splendid landmark unfold from afar as you make your way towards the coast.
+It’s your last day of riding and you’ll bow out in style, following ‘voie verte’ cycle paths all the way to the charming twn of Pontorson, 10km inland from Mont Saint Michel.
+Views of the splendid landmark unfold from afar as you make your way towards the coast.
 You’ll surely want to explore the fortified island commune with its ancient abbey.
-You will spend the night either in Mt St Michel itself or the nearby town of Pontorson.
+You will spend the night in Pontorson.